kirtikp/md-website/help/index.md

 ### Reporting Bugs

 Filing bug reports is a very easy way to help contribute to any project.
 See the [Reporting Bugs](/help/reporting-bugs/) guide for more info.

+Why do I have to install bunch of crap just to have Mono on my Windows?
+WHY?